Mattiask57/Project-1/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to understand the website and be able to investigate more about the establishment.
+        1. As a First Time Visitor, I want to understand the website and be able to investigate more about the association.

-        2. As a First Time Visitor, I want to be able to navigate fast on the website to learn more about the establishment.
+        2. As a First Time Visitor, I want to be able to navigate fast on the website to learn more about the association.

-        3. As a First Time Visitor, I want to know where i can find the establishment, what to expect and what the prices are.

     -   #### Returning Visitor Goals